 Since I struggled to find steamers that went from New York to Italy, I focused on the New York to England route instead.
 There were dozens of steam ships making that leg in 1923 (landing at Southampton or Liverpool, mainly), and I settled on the Olympic because I could confirm its sail day (Saturday leaving at noon) and likely the sailing time (seven days).

 The choice to use the Olympic ended up being serendipitous, or as they say in the book, kismet.
 Unlike some steamers, for which there is very little information, there has been extensive documentation of the Olympic by people interested in maritime history.
 And the Olympic also has another unique characteristic: it was identical to the Titanic (it was only three inches shorter).
 As a result, anything that was true of the Titanic was almost certainly true of the Olympic.
 This is how one overcast Monday morning I found myself pouring over blueprints of the Titanic, trying to figure out where the first class single berths were located for the ships.

 If you want to know more about what the inside of the Olympic looked like, here's what I found:

-The following site is a treasure trove of information about the first class accommodations on the Olympic: https://cabinliners.weebly.com/olympic-first-class-1928.html
+This site is a treasure trove of information about the first class accommodations on the Olympic

-This site has the full floor plans of the Titanic (thus also the Olympic): https://www.encyclopedia-titanica.org/titanic-deckplans/location-a-7.html.
-In the book, the characters stay in first class berth A-35 (I considered putting them in a suite like A-5, but decided Anna would have had to economize).
+This site has the full floor plans of the Titanic (thus also the Olympic).
+In "The Lady Adventurers Club," the characters stay in first class berth A-35 (I considered putting them in a suite like A-5, but decided Anna would have had to economize).
 By coincidence, this berth was not occupied on the Titanic when it sank.
-With the exception of the dining saloon on D Deck, all of the locations in the book for the Olympic are on the A Deck.

-If you like virtual reality tours, the video game Titanic: Honor and Glory reproduced the Titanic's decks in 3D and you can find A and B deck on YouTube here: https://www.youtube.com/watch?v=v0sIMeV3jqk.
+If you like virtual reality tours, the video game Titanic: Honor and Glory reproduced the Titanic's decks in 3D and you can find A and B deck on YouTube here.